How Bicycles Are Mobilizing Girls to Reimagine Their World

 The results were clear: Bicycles change everything.

-The Wheels of Change study found that, with bicycles, girls’ commute times decreased by 33%, absenteeism was reduced by 28%, punctuality increased by 66%, and they were 22% less likely to be harassed on the way to school.
+The Wheels of Change study found that, with bicycles, girls’ dropouts decreased by 28%, absenteeism was reduced by 28%, punctuality increased by 66%, and they were 22% less likely to be harassed on the way to school.
 Girls also reported feeling more in control of the decisions affecting their lives and an improved self-image, leading to an increased sense of empowerment.

 All of our hope rests on Mariangel.
 She is a smart girl and we want her to complete her education.
 This is our highest priority—the only way she will be able to thrive and also support her family.
 This bicycle is a godsend.